wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Life has meaning only if one barters it day by day for something other than itself."
+💬 Quote of the Day: "Funny how just when you think life can't possibly get any worse it suddenly does."
 <!-- end quote -->